-*While the library is closed due to COVID-19, DPS teachers and staff can get a library card by contacting us online.
+*While the library is in the process of reopening, DPS teachers and staff can get a library card by contacting us online.
 Let us know you’re a DPS staff member who needs a card, and we’ll take it from there.*

 How does SLAM work?

 Use your DPS Student ID number (also known as a PowerSchool number) where a library card is needed – that’s your SLAM ID.

 The default PIN is the last 4 digits of your Student ID number.